navrajrrc/frontend_assignment_3/ADVENTURE_PLAN.md

-# Adventure Plan: The Disappearance of Evelyn Graves
+# Adventure Plan: The Missing Person

 ## Overview:
-You are Detective Alex Carter, called to the small town of Ravenwood to solve the case of a missing historian, Evelyn Graves.
-Her study was found locked from the inside, with only a few strange clues left behind.
-As you investigate, you uncover dark secrets about the town's past and must make decisions that will affect the outcome of the case.
+You are a detective investigating the case of a missing person.
+The investigation leads you to a locked box with a strange symbol on it.
+Your choices throughout the investigation will uncover secrets and bring you closer to solving the case or leaving with more questions.

 ## Branching Paths:

-### 1. The First Clues
+### 1. Starting Point:
-- **Read the Burnt Letter** 📝
-  It warns Evelyn that someone is watching her.
-- **Examine the Clock** ⏳
-  The clock stopped at exactly **3:33 AM**.
-- **Use the Key** 🔑
-  It unlocks a hidden drawer in her desk.

-**Choice:**
+- **You find a locked box with a strange symbol on it.**

+**Choices:**
-- Follow the letter's warning.
+- Open the box.
-- Investigate the meaning of the stopped clock.
+- Investigate the symbol.
-- Check the hidden drawer.

 ---

-### 2. Following the Leads
+### 2. Following the Clues:

+- **Open the box:**
+  - You find a mysterious key inside, leading you to a hidden room in the house.

-- **Visit the Library** 📚
+- **Investigate the symbol:**
-  Find out Evelyn was researching an old case of missing people.
-- **Question a Townsman** 🕵️
-  A scared old man says she was taken by "them."
-- **Go to an Abandoned House** 🏚️
+  - The symbol is linked to an old family secret.
-  Find Evelyn’s notebook hidden under the floorboards.

-**Choice:**
+**Choices:**
+- Enter the hidden room.
-- Read the notebook.
+- Confront the family about the secret.
-- Go back to the study for more clues.
-- Search for “them.”

 ---

-### 3. The Truth Behind the Disappearance
+### 3. Final Decision:
-- **Notebook Path** 📖
-  It reveals a hidden tunnel under the town hall.
-- **Study Path** 🔦
-  You find a secret message scratched into the wall.
-- **Search for “Them”** 👥
-  You are followed by a shadowy figure.

-**Final Decision:**
-- Enter the tunnel alone.
+- **Enter the hidden room**:
-- Tell the police.
+  - You uncover the truth behind the disappearance.

-- Confront the town’s mayor.
+- **Confront the family**:
+  - You learn the secret, but it leaves you with more questions than answers.

 ---

 ## Possible Endings:

-- **Evelyn Escaped** – You find her hiding and help expose a town secret.
-- **Too Late** – You learn the truth, but the town silences you forever.
+- **The Mystery is Solved**: You uncover the truth or solve the case.
-- **The Mystery Continues** – You go missing just like Evelyn, and the case remains unsolved.
+- **More Questions**: You are left with more questions than answers, and the case remains unsolved.